bfuchs18/FoodBrainStudy_fMRI-foodcue/README.md

 In this folder:

--   data_org.R: imports raw data and generates datasets for analyses.
-This is sourced by analyze_{}.Rmd scripts
+-   data_org.R: imports raw data and generates datasets for subsequent processing or analyses.
+This is sourced by gen_{}.R and analyze_{}.Rmd scripts
 -   gen_likefull.R: organizes post-scan liking and anticipated fullness ratings for analyses.
 This is sourced by analyze_likefull.Rmd
+-   gen_V6_covariates: generates and exports a database (csv) with pre-mri fullness and anxiety covariates.
+This data is imported and combined with other covariates via BIDS/code/afni/groupanalyses_paper1/prep_3dttest_covTable.py
 -   analyze_demo.Rmd: generate tables w/ descriptive stats for demographic and imaging covariates
 -   analyze_beh.Rmd: plot and analyze in-scanner behavioral data (% wanting); prepare for paramteric analyzes with %want
 -   analyze_likefull.Rmd: analyze and plot post-scan liking and anticipated fullness ratings by condition
 -   analyze_intake_associaitons.Rmd: test and plot associations between extracted BOLD and laboratory intake

 ### data/